the-butterfly-effect/tbe/_posts/2016-10-13-sneak-peek.md

 We even implemented the basics of undo/redo - something very complex.
 Unfortunately, QML didn't help us there.

 We kept to Qt's own make system, qmake.
-And were really unhappy with it.
+And were again nhappy with it: it doesn't give us enough control.

 Another thing we learned from this spike is that although it looked great and worked really well for users, the code was all wrong.
 Calculations for scaling and aspect ratio were overly complex and weren't even fully correct.
 So we had to do that different in the real thing.
 ![Spike 1: handing objects](/images/2016-10-13-tbe-qml-ui-spike.png)